 - how accessible does this storage of files, books, or samples need to be from your desk?

 The first step in laying out your home office is determining the placement of your desk.
 Consider your work habits and how you envision yourself working most effectively.
 If your job requires that you meet with clients, placing your desk facing the doorway creates a welcoming feeling for all guests that enter.
 For a job in the creative field, you may choose to place your desk in front of a window – the changing view outside can prove to be inspiring.
 It is important to note, windows that are street facing or street level can be a distraction.
-For a job that requires minimal distraction, using a wall-facing desk creates a feeling of seclusion and prevents window gazing.
-Keep sight of leaving enough clearance for your chair to pull out comfortably.
-As a minimum, 30”-36” inches should be allowed between your desk and the wall or other furniture.

 Consider your immediate storage needs, do you require a printer, scanner or document shredder?
 Think about whether you want these neatly packed away, or within easy reach on a worktop.
 Less is more when it comes to storage, only make room for the necessities so as not to over furnish or over clutter.